cozy/cozy-stack/docs/settings.md

 - the default value (`cozy-stack feature default`).

-For a given flag, the stack takes the value from the source with the highest priority.
+For a given flag, the stack takes the value from the source with the highest priority, and does not look at the other sources (no merge).

 ### GET /settings/flags

 This endpoint returns the computed list of feature flags for the given instance.
-It accepts a `include` parameter in the query string to see the details of how the flags were computed.
+It accepts an `include` parameter in the query string to see the details of how the flags were computed.

 #### Request